-During 2015, the Board of Directors held nine meetings and acted by unanimous written/electronic consent once.
+During 2016, the Board of Directors held five meetings and acted by unanimous written/electronic consent four times.
 Each director attended at least 75% of all Board of Directors and applicable committee meetings.
-Note that all meetings and actions by unanimous written/electronic consents prior to October 2, 2015 were that of Google's Board of Directors.
 We encourage our directors to attend our annual meeting of stockholders.
-Six directors attended Google's 2015 Annual Meeting of Stockholders.
+Two directors attended Alphabet's 2016 Annual Meeting of Stockholders.